Kurdistan Communities Union: Detentions and court cases of alleged members

 Between April 2009 and October 2010 some 1,800 people were detained by Turkey on charges of being members of KCK.
 Most of them were politicians active in the then closed down Democratic Society Party (DTP) or the Peace and Democracy Party (BDP).
 Trade unionists and human rights defenders have also been among the detainees.

 At the beginning of October 2011, there had been 7,748 detentions since April 2009, of whom 3,895 suspects were placed in pre-trial detention.
 4,148 detentions had been reported in just the past six months, resulting in 1,548 arrest warrants.
 In an answer to the progress report of the European Union of 12 October 2011, The Turkish Interior Ministry announced on 14 October 2011 that a total of 605 people suspected of membership of KCK remained in pre-trial detention.
 By July 2012, the Democratic Turkey Forum had identified 54 trials against alleged members of KCK, involving 1,818 defendants, some 800 of them in pre-trial detention.
 A different count on detentions and arrests lead to an estimate of 4,250 detentions and 2,400 arrests in three years.

 Most suspects have been charged with membership of an illegal organization under Article 314 of the Turkish Penal Code.
-Special heavy penal courts in various cities such as Izmir, Adana, Erzurum and Diyarbakir are conducting trials against groups from different towns.
+Special heavy penal courts in various cities such as İzmir, Adana, Erzurum and Diyarbakir are conducting trials against groups from different towns.

 The main trial in Diyarbakir

 On 18 October 2010, the main trial started at Diyarbakir Heavy Penal Court No. 6.
 It involved 151 defendants, 103 of them in pre-trial detention.
 The 7578-page indictment was prepared in 15 months.
 The detainees requested that they be allowed to defend themselves in Kurdish during the trial.
 The court rejected the request.

 After 14 hearings Diyarbakir Heavy Penal Court No. 6 adjourned the case on 11 November 2010 to 13 January 2011.
 It did not allow the defendants to testify in Kurdish pointing at a decision of Diyarbakir Heavy Penal Court No. 4 of 10 November 2010 stating that the defendants should not be allowed to speak Kurdish since they had testified to the police and the arresting judge in Turkish.
 The trial continued in 2011 and 2012.
 On 19 June 2012 another hearing was held, while the number of defendants still was 152 (99 of them pre-trial detention) and 19 "on the run".
 In March 2017, 111 of the defendants were sentenced to prison terms, ranging from 14 months to 21 years imprisonment.
-Ahmet Türk, a former Mayor of Mardin was sentenced to 15 months and Hatip Dicle the co-chair of the Democratic Society Congress (DTK) to 9 years imprisonment.
+Ahmet Türk, a former mayor of Mardin was sentenced to 15 months and Hatip Dicle the co-chair of the Democratic Society Congress (DTK) to 9 years imprisonment.
 16 of the defendants were sentenced to 21 years while 43 were found not guilty.